launchdarkly/go-server-sdk-dynamodb/README.md

 This version of the library requires at least version 5.3.0 of the LaunchDarkly Go SDK.
 In Go SDK versions prior to 5.0.0, the `lddynamodb` package was built into the SDK (`gopkg.in/launchdarkly/go-server-sdk.v4/lddynamodb`).

+This version of the library uses the [v2 AWS Go SDK](https://github.com/aws/aws-sdk-go-v2).

-The minimum Go version is 1.14.
+The minimum Go version is 1.16.

 For more information, see also: [Using DynamoDB as a persistent feature store](https://docs.launchdarkly.com/sdk/features/storing-data/dynamodb#go).